oscommonjs/sharkPy/README.md

 A python module to dissect, analyze, and interact with network packet data as native Python objects using Wireshark and libpcap capabilities. sharkPy dissect modules extend and otherwise modify Wireshark's tshark.
 SharkPy packet injection and pcap file writing modules wrap useful libpcap functionality.

+SharkPy finds its origin in NSA's Codebreaker Challenge.
+SharkPy was written (rather quickly) to support the needs of the network analysis portion of the 2016 Challenge.
+In particular, we needed to generate hundreds of PCAP variations using a template PCAP as source.
+Was used to vary data elements at link layer, network layer, transport layer, application layer, and other items such as packet timestamps and ordering (among several other things).
+SharkPy did its job but the fact that it was put together quickly can be seen in its less than ideal code.

+That being said...

 SharkPy comes with six modules that allows one to explore, create, and/or modify packet data and (re)send data over network, and write (possibly modified) packets to a new pcap output file.
 This is all done within python program or interactive python session.

  1. `sharkPy.file_dissector` -- dissect capture file packets using Wireshark's dissection libraries and present detailed packet dissections to caller as native Python objects.